sanjib/ReactND-Project-MyReads/README.md

 # MyReads Project

 This is the completed version of the MyReads project for Udacity's React Fundamentals course.
 The project provides a React app that allows the user to query a book database and add books to preferred shelves.
 There are three shelves available: Currently Reading, Want to Read and Read.
 Books may also be moved from one shelf to another.

-The app provides two screens: all the shelves with the list of books and a book search screen that queries the remote database.
-Books are displayed with their covers and have controls that allow the user to move the book to their shelf of choice.
+The app provides two screens:

+1. All the shelves with the list of books
+2. A book search screen that queries the remote database

+Every books is displayed with its cover, title, authors and a control that allows the user to move the book to their shelf of choice.

 ## Installation

 To get started please follow the steps below:

-- install all project dependencies with `yarn install`
+- Install all project dependencies with `yarn install`
-- start the development server with `yarn start`
+- Start the development server with `yarn start`
-- once the server starts, point your browser to http://localhost:3000/ to launch the app
+- Once the server starts, point your browser to http://localhost:3000/ to launch the app

 ## Main Page